18 Hearty Facts About Breakfast at Tiffany's

 14. HEPBURN WROTE A NOTE TO MANCINI.

-It read: "I have just seen our picture—Breakfast at Tiffany's—this time with your score.
+: "I have just seen our picture—Breakfast at Tiffany's—this time with your score.
 A movie without music is a little bit like an aeroplane without fuel.
 However beautifully the job is done, we are still on the ground and in a world of reality.
 Your music has lifted us all up and sent us soaring.
 Everything we cannot say with words or show with action you have expressed for us.
 You have done this with so much imagination, fun and beauty.
 You are the hippest of cats—and most sensitive of composers.
 Thank you, Dear Hank.”
 She signed it “Lots of love, Audrey.”

 15. CAPOTE SAID HOLLY WASN’T A CALL GIRL.

-He explained as much to Playboy in 1968.
+to Playboy in 1968.
 “Holly Golightly was not precisely a call girl.
 She had no job, but accompanied expense-account men to the best restaurants and night clubs, with the understanding that her escort was obligated to give her some sort of gift, perhaps jewelry or a check … if she felt like it, she might take her escort home for the night.
 So these girls are the authentic American geishas, and they’re much more prevalent now than in 1943 or 1944, which was Holly’s era.”

 16. THE STUDIO MADE SURE SHE WASN’T SEEN AS A CALL GIRL.

 Rather than “call girl,” Golightly was described officially by Paramount Pictures as a “kook,” and a press release was written and sent out during filming which quoted the actors in the film defining the term "kook."
 (Producer Martin Jurow: “A kook is a kitten who’ll never grow up to be a cat.”)
 It also stipulated that ‘kook’ was not a beatnik term, because “The star is Audrey Hepburn, not Tawdry Hepburn.”